rosmo-robot/rosmo-robot.github.io/build.md

 Setting up the arm on the servo
 -------------------------------
-The servo motor used to attach the arm on the Ziobot has about 200 degrees of rotation and can move to a desired position using internal sensors.
+The servo motor used to attach the arm on the Rosmo Robothas about 200 degrees of rotation and can move to a desired position using internal sensors.
 When attaching the arm to the servo, it is important that one end of its range is with the arm relatively